 The reclassification will be implemented by a merger of Merger Sub into CXP.
-The merger agreement provides for the amendment of our certificate of incorporation to provide for the Class B common stock, as well as other proposals to implement the governance proposals, the authorized capital increase proposal and the name change proposal, if approved.
+The merger agreement provides for the amendment of our certificate of incorporation to provide for the Class B common stock, as well as other proposals to implement the governance proposals and the authorized capital increase proposal, if approved.